 Students who are meeting Satisfactory Academic Progress may re-take courses up to three times, but only at regular tuition rates.
 Students repeating a course for a second time may count the credits for that course in a financial aid award calculation only if the original grade earned is an "F/FA".
 A third attempt at a failed course will not be eligible for any financial aid.
-If a student elects to repeat a course for which a grade above "F/ FA" was earned, the credits are not included in the financial aid award calculation, thereby making the student responsible for payment out-of-pocket at regular tuition rates.
+If a student elects to repeat a course for which a grade above "F/FA" was earned, the credits are not included in the financial aid award calculation, thereby making the student responsible for payment out-of-pocket at regular tuition rates.
 The credits for all repeated courses along with the credits from prior attempts will be included in credits attempted for the purposes of determining Satisfactory Academic Progress.
 The highest grade earned from a repeated course will be used in the calculation of the student's cumulative GPA.
 The student's GPA will be recalculated to reflect the highest letter grade.
 If more than one attempt results in the same letter grade, only the most recent one will be used in the calculation of GPA.

-Students who fail a required course three times and have a cumulative grade point average of 2.0 or greater may be able to switch to another program that does not include the course as a required part of the program curriculum without going through the program appeal process Students who fail a course three times, and who cannot switch to another program as determined by the program change appeal process, will be terminated from the College.
+Students who fail a required course three times and have a cumulative grade point average of 2.0 or greater may be able to switch to another program that does not include the course as a required part of the program curriculum without going through the program appeal process.
+Students who fail a course three times, and who cannot switch to another program as determined by the program change appeal process, will be terminated from the College.
 Those students cannot return to the College until they successfully complete an equivalent to the course elsewhere by earning a grade of C or higher and transfer it back in to Rasmussen College, in accordance with meeting the transfer of credit requirements.
-In the case of credit transfer, one "F/FA" grade will remain for purposes of GPA calculation.
-However, all of the course credits. hoth failed and transferred, count in the student's Cumulative Completion Rate (CCR).
+In the case of credit transfer, on "F/FA" grade will remain for purposes of GPA calculation.
+However, all of the course credits, both failed and transferred, count in the student's Cumulative Completion Rate (CCR).

-Students enrolled in a nursing program are only allowed to repeat any failed course one time.
 Foundation courses may only be repeated one time.
-Students who fail a foundations course a second time, as well as nursing students who fail a course a second time will be terminated from the College.
+Students who fail a Foundation course a second time will be terminated from the College.
 All attempts of repeated courses, including the grades, remain on academic records and transcripts even though they may not be included in the GPA calculation.
 Students should be aware that graduate schools and other institutions to which they might wish to transfer may not accept repeats and may include all grades in calculating GPA for admission.

-Late Assignment Submission Policy

-Students may submit assigned work after the stated deadline.
+Late Assignment Submission Policy Students may submit assigned work after the stated deadline.
 A 10% grade penalty is assessed for work up to twenty-four hours late; an additional 10% is assessed for each additional day the work is late.
 In some cases (such as late discussion postings) students may be asked to complete an alternate assignment for equivalent point value, minus any applicable penalty.

-Instructors may decide in the case of legitimately extenuating circumstances to waive the late penalty: if not, though, the penalty must be enforced as described.
+Instructors may decide in the case of legitimately extenuating circumstances to waive the late penalty; if not, though, the penalty must be enforced as described.
 In some cases in the residential classroom, certain activities, such as labs and exams, must be completed at the designated time and therefore cannot be made up.
 The instructor should apprise students beforehand of any such activities.